 No. Students are expected to maintain a full-time status.
 At the graduate level, full-time status means enrollment in 9 semester hours of credit.

 10. Will classes be offered at night, on the weekends, or online?

 At this time, we anticipate classes will be offered Monday through Friday between 8am and 5pm.
 We may revisit this in the future.

 11. What does the curriculum look like?

 The curriculum will focus on mastering current findings related to organizations and personnel, developing foundational skills in methodology and data analysis, advanced training in the application of I/O Psychology principles in the work place, and an internship experience.
-An initial draft is presented here:

 Generally, students enroll in 9-12 hours each semester for 3 semesters.
 Master’s students are also strongly encouraged to attend our I/O Psychology colloquium series which meets every Friday, mostly 1:30-3pm.
 We sometimes focus meetings on CARMA webcasts which are usually at 11am.